violetrollergirl/violetrollergirl.com/booking-guide/index.md

     * Choose `Signal Private Messenger` if you'd like the booking form to send your message to [my Signal Private Messenger account]({{ site.contact.signal }}){:target="_blank"}.
         * This is my preferred contact method, so you'll definitely earn some bonus points for messaging me this way!
         * You will need the Signal app installed on the device you are filling out the form from.
-    * Choose `WhatsApp` if you'd like the booking form to send me your message to my [WhatsApp](https://www.whatsapp.com/){:target="_blank"} Business account.
+    * Choose `WhatsApp` if you'd like the booking form to send your message to my [WhatsApp](https://www.whatsapp.com/){:target="_blank"} Business account.
         * You will need the WhatsApp app installed on the device you are filling out the form from.
-    * Choose `email` if you'd like the booking form to send me an email to my ProtonMail address ([`violetrollergirl@protonmail.com`]({{ site.contact.email }})).
+    * Choose `email` if you'd like the booking form to send an email to my ProtonMail address ([`violetrollergirl@protonmail.com`](mailto:{{ site.contact.email }})).
         * You will need to have an email client or a webmail site installed on or registered with the device you are filling out the form from.
-    * Choose `SMS/text message` if you'd like the booking form to send me your message to my own plain text messaging number.
+    * Choose `SMS/text message` if you'd like the booking form to send your message to my own plain text messaging number.
 You will need to have an SMS/text messaging app installed on the device you are filling out the form from.
         * You probably don't want to use this option if you are filling in my form from a laptop.
 (Consider email instead.)
         * Even from a phone, this option is not always reliable, and a warning to this effect will show up on the booking form when you select this option.